kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h2>The line dividing front end web developer jobs and a back end ones is getting smaller</h2>
-<p>A few of FE job openings I saw listed JavaScript and CSS as requires skills, as well as Python, Java, and .NET.</p>
+<p>Some FE job openings I saw listed JavaScript and CSS as requires skills, as well as Python, Java, and .NET.</p>
-<p>Technically, Python, Java and .NET aren't "back end languages", they've just traditionally been closer to the back end than JavaScript.
+<p>Technically, Python, Java and .NET aren't "back end languages", they've just always been closer to the back end than JavaScript.
 Maybe "front end" now means "anything that doesn't require building an SQL database."</p>
 <p>I dunno: maybe the listings of Python, Java and .NET in these skillsets were typos.
 But they were there so it's something to keep in mind as you build your skillset...especially when discussing Python.</p>
 <p>A quick aside: I predicted that server-level Node would be a required skillset in my 2017 article.
 I didn't see many Node server jobs in 2022, but did take a coding test where I had to load JSON into a Node back end and fetch it with React.</p>
 <p>So learning some Node stuff maybe worth your time.
 Creating a consumable REST API using Node is good practice.</p>
 </li>

 <li class="post__list-item">